 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
-Our net loss was \$11.7 million for the three months ended March 31, 2021 compared to a net loss of \$6.1 million for the three months ended March 31, 2020.
-As of March 31, 2021, we had an accumulated deficit of \$210.4 million.
+Our net losses were \$28.3 million for the six months ended June 30, 2021 compared to net losses of \$13.5 million for the six months ended June 30, 2020.
+As of June 30, 2021, we had an accumulated deficit of \$227.0 million.
 We expect to continue to incur significant expenses and operating losses for at least the next several years.
 We expect that our expenses and capital requirements will increase substantially in connection with our ongoing activities, particularly if and as we:

-- continue additional clinical trials for our product candidates; - continue to discover and develop additional product candidates; - acquire or in-license other product candidates and technologies; - maintain, expand, and protect our intellectual property portfolio; - hire additional clinical, scientific, and commercial personnel; - establish a commercial manufacturing source and secure supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain regulatory approval; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; and - add operational, financial, and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts, as well as to support our transition to a public reporting company.
+- continue additional clinical trials for our product candidates; - · continue to discover and develop additional product candidates, including through the creation of our research team in Boulder, CO; - acquire or in-license other product candidates and technologies; - maintain, expand, and protect our intellectual property portfolio; - hire additional research, clinical, scientific, and commercial personnel; - establish a commercial manufacturing source and secure supply chain capacity sufficient to provide commercial quantities of any product candidates for which we may obtain regulatory approval; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - · establish a sales, marketing, and distribution infrastructure to commercialize any products for which we may obtain regulatory approval; and - add operational, financial, and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts.